 If you do not notify us before the departure of your original train, and do not board that train, your entire reservation will be canceled, your eTicket will no longer be valid and cannot be used for travel, and the money you paid will be stored in an eVoucher that you can either use for future travel or arrange for a refund, subject to any refund conditions that may apply to the fare paid.

 If you are already on a train, and find that your reservation has been canceled because you changed your plans and did not tell Amtrak, you will need to pay the conductor for your trip, even if you had previously paid for the reservation that was canceled.
 The amount to pay the conductor will normally be at the highest fare level; an additional charge may apply if your boarding station had an open ticket office at the time of departure that you did not use.
 You will need to contact Amtrak at 800-USA-RAIL or visit a ticket office to inquire about obtaining a credit or refund for the original reservation that was canceled.

-eTickets may be used on within one year of purchase on the train routes not requiring reservations, unless the fare paid specifies a shorter period of validity.
-You do not need to call 1-800-USA-Rail for your trip modification, unless the changes include:
+eTickets may be used within one year of purchase on train routes not requiring reservations, unless the fare paid specifies a shorter period of validity.
+You do not need to call 1-800-USA-RAIL for your trip modification, unless the changes include:

 - travel on a train route requiring a reservation, or

 - travel on a segment that has not been eTicketing enabled.